 The Council of Constantinople confirmed the Church’s teaching on the dual nature of Christ and reaffirmed that He is both a perfect God and a perfect Man.

-- Also, personal squabbles between bishops and government interference in theology and church affairs created an unfortunate situation in the church that even Justinian’s authority and influence could not resolve.
+- Also, personal disputes between bishops and government interference in theology and church affairs created an unfortunate situation that even Justinian’s authority and influence could not resolve.

 A quiz about The Fifth Synod of Constantinople